Dynamic Information Design with Diminishing Sensitivity Over News: Related Literature and Predictions of Other Belief-Based Utility Models

 Since \citet{kHoszegi2009reference}, several other authors have analyzed the implications of news utility in different settings: asset pricing \citep{pagel2016expectations}, life-cycle consumption \citep{pagel2017expectations}, portfolio choice \citep{pagel2018news}, and mechanism design \citep{duraj2018mechanism}.
 These papers focus on Bayesian agents with two-part linear gain-loss utilities and do not study the role of diminishing sensitivity to news.

-Our model of diminishing sensitivity over the magnitude of news shares the same psychological motivation as \citet{kahneman1979prospect}, who base their theory of human responses to monetary gains and losses on Weber's law and psychological experiments about human responses to changes in physical attributes like temperature or brightness.
 Interpreting monetary gains and losses as news about future consumption, experiments that show risk-seeking behavior when choosing between loss lotteries and risk-averse behavior when choosing between gain lotteries provide evidence for diminishing sensitivity over consumption news (see e.g., \citet{rabin2009narrow}).
 In the same vein, papers in the finance literature that use diminishing sensitivity over monetary gains and losses to explain the disposition effect \citep*{shefrin1985disposition,kyle2006prospect,barberis2012realization,henderson2012prospect} also provide indirect evidence for diminishing sensitivity over consumption news.

+\citet*{bowman1999loss} study a consumption-based reference-dependent model with diminishing sensitivity.
+A critical difference is that their reference points are based on past habits, not rational expectations.
 We are not aware of existing work that focuses on how diminishing sensitivity matters for information design with news utility.
-In fact, except for the work on disposition effect in finance, very few papers deal with diminishing sensitivity in \emph{any} kind of reference-dependent preference.
-One exception is \citet*{bowman1999loss}, who study a consumption-based reference-dependent model with diminishing sensitivity.
-A critical difference is that their reference points are based on past habits, not rational expectations.
-In their environment, a consumer who knows their future income optimally concentrates all consumption losses in the first period if income will be low, but spreads out consumption gains across multiple periods if income will be high.
-As discussed in Remark \ref{rem:vs_habit_formation}, the analog of this strategy cannot be implemented in our setting since the receiver derives news utility from changes in rational Bayesian beliefs.

-While some of our results apply to \citet{kHoszegi2009reference}'s model of news utility or to a more general class of such models (e.g., Proposition \ref{prop:backwards_induction}, Proposition \ref{prop:subopt_one_shot}, Proposition \ref{prop:KR_nonlinear}), we mostly focus on the simplest model of news utility where the agent derives gain-loss utility from changes in \emph{expected} future consumption utility.
-This mean-based model lets us concentrate on the implications of diminishing sensitivity, but differs from \citet{kHoszegi2009reference}'s model where agents make a \emph{percentile-by-percentile} comparison between old and new beliefs.
-Fully characterizing the optimal information structure using this percentile-based model is out of reach for us, but our numerical simulations in Online Appendix \ref{sec:Percentile} suggest the answers would be very similar.